main menu

 is vitiligo genetic?

-what is the cost of treating vitiligo?
+what is the cost of vitiligo treatment?

-does vitiligo return after treatment?
+does vitiligo come back after treatment?

 what are the long-term effects of vitiligo?